15 Until Next Time…

 We’ve covered a lot of ground in this text, and we hope you’ve learned something new along the way.
 But there’s so much more to learn, and so much more to do.
 We hope that you’ll be able to take what you’ve learned here and apply it to your own work, and that you’ll continue to learn and grow as a data scientist.

 So where do you go from here?
-The world of data science is vast and infinite.
-Choose your own adventure!
+The world of data science is vast - choose your own adventure!

 Michael & Seth